UKCloud/documentation/articles/draas/draas-sco.md

 ## Disaster Recovery as a Service management

-You can self-manage your protected environment via the Zerto Self-Service Portal.
+You can self-manage your protected environment via the ZSSP.
 This portal enables you to:

 - Configure virtual protection groups